atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

 ===================================

 The procedure described here outlines the installation of the DIRAC services on a host machine.
+There are two distinct cases of service installations:

+  - Primary installation.
+This the first installation of a fresh new system.
+No functioning Configuration Service is running yet.
+  - Additional host installation.
+This is the installation of services on additional hosts with the Master Configuration Service already up and running on another host.

 The primary service installation should install and start the Configuration Service which is a backbone for the entire system.
-SystemAdministrator service once installed will allow remote management of the DIRAC components on the host.
-Multi-host installations are also possible sharing services in a single DIRAC setup.
+The SystemAdministrator service once installed will allow remote management of the DIRAC components on the host.
+Multi-host installations are possible sharing services in a single DIRAC setup using additional host installation procedure

 Requirements
 -----------------------------------------------